The gauge/gravity duality: The radial direction

 Now, if this is so general, why don't all theories have gravity duals?.
 Well, to some extent we can say that they all do.
 However, the gravity dual could be a strongly coupled theory in the bulk.
 Large $N$ theories give weakly coupled string duals.
 However, they can be highly stringy.
 We need some additional conditions that ensure an approximate locality of the interactions in the bulk.
 In particular we need locality within an $AdS$ radius.
 A necessary condition is that all the higher spin fields have large anomalous dimensions.
 It might be that this is a sufficient condition, but this has not been clearly demonstrated from the axioms of conformal field theories.
 Though, or course, this is expected to hold if we assume bulk locality.

 Even though we focused on conformal field theories, the gauge gravity duality is also valid for non-conformal theories \cite{IMSY,wittenthermal,KS}.
-In those cases the metric has the form $ds^2 = w(z)^2 ( dx^2 + dz^2)$ where $w(z)$ is a function that rises rapidly as we approach the boundary, see figure \ref{warpfactor}.
+In those cases the metric has the form $ds^2 = w(z)^2 ( dx^2 + dz^2)$.
+As in the conformal case, $w$ rises rapidly when we approach the boundary.
 In these cases the size is also related to the $z$ direction.
 However, since we do not have a precise scaling symmetry, the physical behavior of boundary objects of different sizes is different.
-The same happens in the bulk.
-In boundary theories with a mass gap, the warp factor has a minimum value at some position $z_0$ and a massive particle minimizes its energy by sitting at $z_0$.
+The same happens in the bulk, particles at different positions in the $z$ direction see a geometry with different properties.
+In some cases the geometric description fails for small $z$ or large $z$.
+In particular, this happens when the gauge theory coupling becomes weak in the UV or the IR \cite{IMSY}.
+In such examples, the gravity description is a good approximation only for distances scales (or energy scales) such that the gauge theory coupling is large.
+One can consider quantum field theories with a mass gap.
+The corresponding gravity configurations are such that the warp factor has a minimum value at some position $z_0$.
+In several examples one finds that the space ends at $z_0$ because some other dimensions (similar to the $S^5$, above) are shrinking smoothly at $z = z_0$.
+A massive particle minimizes its energy by sitting at $z_0$.
 Of course, its wavefunction is concentrated around $z_0$, see \ref{warpfactor}.
-The precise shape of the warp factor has to be computed by solving the equations.
-In several examples one finds that the space ends at $z_0$ because some other dimensions (similar to the $S^5$, above) are shrinking smoothly at $z = z_0$.
+The precise shape of the warp factor has to be computed by solving the bulk equations.